T-D-X/CS410-project/implementation_details.md

 - Better result pagination, filtering (skills/experience), and loading/error states.
 - Automated tests for ingestion, embedding failures, and search ranking.
 - Model fallback and smaller default models for low-resource environments.
+- Preprocess and extract the skills and experiences from the resumes as part of the ingestion process